HiroKws/syncle/readme.md

 #### Set Up

 Please open app/config/packages/hirokws/syncle/config.php.

 And change setting as you like.

 * CommandName : Command name to deploy.
 Default "syncle".
 * MessageLang : Display language.
-Only 'en' and 'ja' are available.
+Only 'en' and 'ja' are available now.
 * DeployMethod.default : rsync command to deploy.
 This default command will be used when no --by option to specify deploy method.
-In the command, ':to' will be replaced to project root path with ends '/'.
+In the command, ':root' will be replaced to project root path without ends '/'.
+As same as, ':projectRoot' will be replaced to project root.
+This is for a project on workbench direcotry.
 Anyway, you must set rsync command propery.
 * DeployMethos.git : An example of git commands.
 To use this command setting, run command with '--by git'.
 You can put any item names to deploy methods.
 Just it will be used to identify. ':message' will be replaced to message specified by '--message' option.
 * DefaultGitMessage : Dafault string that will be replaced to ':message'.